+The perovskite-fluorite interface: visualisation by electron microscopy.
 The well-ordered interface does not arise from rigid superposition of the two component structures, but involves changes in both dimensions and chemical composition near the interface.
 The separations between successive heavy cation layers (which dominate the HAADF-STEM intensity) in the perovskite and fluorite bulk materials are 3.75 Å and 2.69 Å respectively.
 The layers will be denoted by Roman numerals in the perovskite (I-V) and Arabic numerals in the fluorite (1-12) for clarity in the following discussion.
-Measurement of the interlayer spacings on the HAADF-STEM images in both systems, LaAlO3/La0.5Zr0.5O1.75 (Fig. 2d) and LaAlO3/Nd0.5Zr0.5O1.75 (Fig. S13), shows that there is expansion of the final perovskite LaO-LaO interlayer separation (III-I) from 3.75 Å to 3.85(4) Å and the interface perovskite-fluorite separation (I-2) of 2.55(9) Å is shorter than the bulk fluorite value.
-This is followed by expansion of the second fluorite cation interlayer distance (2-4) to 2.90(6) Å. The chemical identities of the ions in the interface region where these structural relaxations take place are revealed by electron energy-loss spectroscopy (EELS) measurements (Fig. 2e) and energy dispersive X-ray analysis (EDX) (Fig. S14).
+Measurement of the interlayer spacings on the HAADF-STEM images in both systems, LaAlO3/La0.5Zr0.5O1.75 (Fig. 2d) and LaAlO3/Nd0.5Zr0.5O1.75 (Supplementary Fig. 13), shows that there is expansion of the final perovskite LaO-LaO interlayer separation (III-I) from 3.75 Å to 3.85(4) Å and the interface perovskite-fluorite separation (I-2) of 2.55(9) Å is shorter than the bulk fluorite value.
+This is followed by expansion of the second fluorite cation interlayer distance (2-4) to 2.90(6) Å. The chemical identities of the ions in the interface region where these structural relaxations take place are revealed by electron energy-loss spectroscopy (EELS) measurements (Fig. 2e) and energy dispersive X-ray analysis (EDX) (Supplementary Fig. 14).
 The atomic resolution EELS maps demonstrate a sharp layer termination with minimal cation interdiffusion between perovskite substrate and fluorite film.
 The LaAlO3 terminates in a perovskite LaO layer, consistent with the requirement of this termination of [001]P perovskite for c-axis oriented fluorite growth25 and with the predominant view of LaAlO3 surface termination under the growth conditions as a La-deficient La1-xO layer30.
 As there is no reduction in the La content of this layer at the interface, the vacancies are filled by lanthanide cations from the fluorite during growth to produce the observed stoichiometric perovskite terminating layer in the buried interface.
-Alternating Zr and La local maxima in the EELS and EDX spectroscopic data together with simulated HAADF intensity profiles (supplementary online text, Fig. S15) indicate that the first fluorite cation layer is essentially a pure Zr layer, with the second layer enriched in La.
+Alternating Zr and La local maxima in the EELS and EDX spectroscopic data together with simulated HAADF intensity profiles (Supplementary Text, Supplementary Fig. 15) indicate that the first fluorite cation layer is essentially a pure Zr layer, with the second layer enriched in La.
 These deviations of the fluorite cation ratios from the bulk oscillate over ten fluorite layers.
 It should be noted that this layered cation ordering is not seen in the pyrochlore structure.
 The two cations in the fluorite thus disproportionate into alternating layers at the interface with the perovskite.
-This is also observed for the Nd analogue (Fig. S13).
+This is also observed for the Nd analogue (Supplementary Fig. 13).